 - YFU will utilize an app called MobileServe to track community service activities.
-You'll receive instructions by email on how to enter your volunteer hours through an app on your phone or via the website. - Planning: Start volunteering right away-don't put it off.
+You'll receive instructions by email on how to enter your volunteer hours through an app on your phone or via the website.
+It's important to use the link provided so that you will be connected to YFU's account. - Planning: Start volunteering right away-don't put it off.
 You should plan to complete about 15 hours by January 15. - Deadline: You must complete your volunteer hours by May 1, no matter when you will be departing.
 This allows staff adequate time to print completion certificates, which are mailed to students prior to departure.